SINTEF/dlite/doc/getting_started/tutorial.md

     person.category = "overweight"
 ```

-> If you need in your program to use a specific units, use the function
+> If you need in your program to use a specific units registry, use the function
 > [pint.set_application_registry](https://pint.readthedocs.io/en/0.10.1/tutorial.html#using-pint-in-your-projects)

 The Python property ```q``` of the dlite.Instance objects as some other methods: